 - Saturdays and Sundays: 11.00 and 13.00, Spanish/English

-Just as Pesquera started a revolution in Ribera Del Duero winemaking, so Finca Villacreces has led the way in continuing their impressive groundwork by producing a small selection of outstanding reds.
-Purchased in 2003 by the owner of Bodegas Izadi, Lalo Anton, Villacreces now cultivates over 60 hectares of organically farmed vineyards at the heart of the Ribera zone.
-Today it is one of the most friendly and welcoming properties in Spain – boasting a stunning location, tasting room, and shop, it almost feels like you’re visiting old friends with the staff hosting so convivially.
+Just as Pesquera started a revolution in Ribera Del Duero’s winemaking, Finca Villacreces has led the way in continuing their impressive groundwork by producing a small selection of outstanding reds.
+Purchased in 2003 by Bodegas Izadi, Lalo Anton, Villacreces now cultivates over 60 hectares of organically farmed vineyards at the heart of the Ribera zone.
+Today, it is one of Spain’s most friendly and welcoming properties – boasting a stunning location, tasting room, and shop; it almost feels like you’re visiting old friends with the staff hosting so convivially.

 Finca Villacreces is featured on a Wine Tour of Ribera Del Duero